 ⇒ With each Directive, the EU extended the scope of interoperability and strengthened the interlinking and technical harmonisation of the national rail networks with the aim of establishing an area without internal frontiers and therefore improved access and competition.

 Directive 2016/797 extends the scope of interoperability whilst introducing a new streamlined and harmonised process for vehicle authorisation and for ERTMS trackside approval at EU level.
 For that purpose, ERA has been given an enhanced role as the European authorising entity and is developing several new tools and processes, such as:

 The Directive does NOT apply to (unless Member States do not decide otherwise):

 The main changes in 2016/797 are summarised below:

 Directive 2016/797 defines the procedure for vehicle authorisation and ERTMS track-side approval:

 Directive 2016/797 stipulates that all applications, whether they are national or international, will have to be submitted and processed via the ERA IT tool.
 This will then also involve cases which are handled by national actors only (i.e. the NSA and the national applicant) for national vehicle authorisations.
 This will imply that NSAs review their processes.

-Furthermore, the practical details of the transition are still being discussed.
-These are of particularly importance for all pending applications with NSAs and their further processing by the ERA from 16th of June 2019 onwards.
-The ERA and the NSAs are currently discussing the practicalities for transferring applications and the acceptance and processing by ERA of those parts already assessed by the NSAs.
+Article 55 of (EU) 2018/545 sets out the transitional provisions for the new regime.
+These are of particularly importance for all pending applications with NSAs and their further processing by the ERA from 16th of June 2019 onwards, in particular the practicalities for transferring applications and the acceptance and processing by ERA of those parts already assessed by the NSAs.

 In addition, ERA has to sign a cooperation agreement with each national safety authority (NSA).